mathfour/liri-node-app/README.md

-# liri-node-app
+# NodeJS Application
 LIRI Node Application - Homework 8

-### What Each Command Does

-1. `node liri.js my-tweets`
+Submitted by Bon Crowder

+### How to run the application:

+Type `node liri.js` and press enter.
+You will be prompted to choose one of four options.

+#### If you choose `my-tweets`
+  1. You'll be prompted with `For what account/song/movie?`.
+  2. Enter a twitter account for which you want the last 20 tweets.
+Do not use the `@` or the full url.
+Only use the actual account name.
+For example, for my twitter feed, you would enter `MathFour`.
+  3. Press enter.
-  * This will show your last 20 tweets and when they were created at in your terminal/bash window.
+  4. This will show the last 20 tweets from that account and when they were created at in your terminal/bash window.
+It will also log these in the `log.txt` file.

-2. `node liri.js spotify-this-song '<song name here>'`
+  5. If no twitter handle is provided, the program will default to "MathFour".

+####  If you choose `spotify-this-song`
+  1. You'll be prompted with `For what account/song/movie?`.
+  2. Enter a song name and press enter.
-  * This will show the following information about the song in your terminal/bash window
+  3. This will show the following information about the song in your terminal/bash window.
+It will also log these in the `log.txt` file.

-    * Artist(s)
+      * Artist
       * The song's name
       * A preview link of the song from Spotify
       * The album that the song is from

-  * if no song is provided then your program will default to
-    * "The Sign" by Ace of Base
+  4. If no song is provided then the program will default to "The Sign" by Ace of Base

-3. `node liri.js movie-this '<movie name here>'`
+####  If you choose `movie-this`

+  1. You'll be prompted with `For what account/song/movie?`.
+  2. Enter a movie name and press enter.
-  * This will output the following information to your terminal/bash window:
+  3. This will show the following information about the movie in your terminal/bash window.
+It will also log these in the `log.txt` file.

-    ```
-      * Title of the movie.
+      * Title of the movie
-      * Year the movie came out.
+      * Year the movie came out
-      * IMDB Rating of the movie.
+      * IMDB Rating of the movie
-      * Country where the movie was produced.
+      * Country where the movie was produced
-      * Language of the movie.
+      * Language of the movie
-      * Plot of the movie.
+      * Plot of the movie
-      * Actors in the movie.
+      * Actors in the movie
-      * Rotten Tomatoes URL.
-    ```
+      * The URL to get more information about the movie

-  * If the user doesn't type a movie in, the program will output data for the movie 'Mr. Nobody.'
+  * If no movie is provided, the program will output data for the movie 'Mr. Nobody.'
-    * If you haven't watched "Mr. Nobody," then you should: <http://www.imdb.com/title/tt0485947/>
-    * It's on Netflix!

-4. `node liri.js do-what-it-says`
-  * Using the `fs` Node package, LIRI will take the text inside of random.txt and then use it to call one of LIRI's commands.
-    * It should run `spotify-this-song` for "I Want it That Way," as follows the text in `random.txt`.
+#### If you choose `do-what-it-says`
+  * Based on the information in the file `random.txt`, one of the three commands will be run.
+You do not need to input anything further.
-    * Feel free to change the text in that document to test out the feature for other commands.
+  * If you want to enter something different in the text file, use the format:

-### BONUS

-* In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.
-* Make sure you append each command you run to the `log.txt` file.
-* Do not overwrite your file each time you run a command.
+    **\<command>, "<account/song/movie>"**

+    where *\<command>* is one of these:
+    * `my-tweets`
+    * `spotify-this-song`
+    * `movie-this`

+    and *<account/song/movie>* is the name of the account for tweets, song for Spotify or movie for OMDB information